Glorfingol/web/README.md

 Widgets are the core of the page content management
 They are the html components that will construct your pages
 You can personalize the widgets by selecting a datasource and modifying its html content in the desired language
-There are many kinds of widgets from plain HTML, to IMAGE (linked to a media), VIDEO (linked to a media), MENU (linked to the menu)
+There are many kinds of widgets from plain HTML, to IMAGE (linked to a media), VIDEO (linked to a media),
 BLOG (all the blog entries), BLOG_ENTRY (a specific blog entry) and CAROUSEL (linked to a carousel) There are some macros that you can drag and drop.
 They are bootstrap 4 components
 ## Pages